Scooters, Mopeds, Etc... in FloridaPage Overview

 - Displacement of 50 cc or less (for those with an internal combustion engine)

 All moped drivers need to have a valid Class E driver's license and be at least 16 years old or older to drive a moped on a public road.
 Your moped must be registered, which you can do at your local county tax collector office.
 You will be issued motorcycle license plates, which you will need to renew annually.
-If you're 21 years old, your plate will have a distinctive design and color.
+If you're under 21 years old, your plate will have a distinctive design and color.

 You will need to observe the following requirements and regulations:

 - You will not be allowed to ride your moped on bike or foot paths

 - All passengers 16 years old or under must wear a helmet

 Moped drivers are no longer required to carry Personal Injury Protection insurance in order to register a moped in FL.